jpadkins/rldisplay/README.md

 ...

 bool run = true;
-rltile *tile = NULL;
 rldisp *disp = NULL;
 rltmap *tmap = NULL;
+rltile *tile = NULL;
 rlhue black = {0, 0, 0, 255};
 rlhue red = {255, 0, 0, 255};
 rlhue blue = {0, 0, 255, 255};

-/* 1280x720 is the window size, 800x576 is the frame size which is stretched
+/* 1280x720 is the window size and 800x576 is the frame size which is stretched
  * to the window.
 The third parameter specifies the window title and the fourth
  * specifies whether or not the window is fullscreen.
  */